GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/with-three-js/index.md

 **Add Child**
 Add 3D Object as child to 3D object.

+**Add Suffix To 3D Object ID**
+Adds a suffix to the IDs of the specified 3D object and its children.
+Note that if lights or sounds are included as children, their IDs will also change.

 **3D Camera Look At 3D Object**
 3D Camera Look At 3D Object